Introduction

 • 00 or Blank - Not Stated

-OAF Violation Suffix OAF_VIOLATION_SUFFIX Blank may appear if no suffix.
+OAF Violation Suffix OAF_VIOLATION_SUFFIX The subsection of the CVC section of the secondary violation that contributed to the crash.
+Blank may appear if no suffix.

 • A - Violation